ishitamisra/moa_prediction/README.md

+# Deep Learning Framework for Predicting Drug Mechanisms of Action

 The goal of modern drug discovery and development is to find molecules that can alter biological pathways.
 Scientists identify target proteins associated with a disease which can be regulated through therapeutics.
 The specific biological activity through which a drug produces a pharmacological effect is defined as its Mechanism of Action (MOA).

 For example, the painkiller ibuprofen inhibits the production of cyclooxygenase (COX) enzymes, a protein that synthesizes prostaglandins.
 With fewer prostaglandins in the body, pain and fever decrease.
 Thus, ibuprofen’s MOA is classified as a COX inhibitor.
 While target-based approaches are efficient, it is still a resource-intensive process.
 Compounds must be validated with cell-based assays and high throughput testing, both of which are often slow and costly.